 Artist and songwriter Emjay Johnson has collaborated with some of the industry’s top producers, including Rico Love, Jazze Pha, and Dallas Austin.
 Known for his signature, color-coordinated bowler hats, he’s also Shay Johnson’s brother.
 Last season, Emjay seemed to close the door on his tumultuous relationship with Amara La Negra.
 But will old feelings surface now that she’s linked to a new beau?

 Florence El Luche

 An entrepreneur and woman-about-town with more than two decades of experience in entertainment and the beauty industry, Joy Young is the CEO of New Roots Extensions and the owner of a successful hookah rental company.
 She's also Trina's cousin and Trick Daddy's (almost) ex-wife.
-This season finds Joy helping The Diamond Princess navigate a tumultuous new era of her career and moving forward with the next chapter of her love life -- whether Trick likes it or not.
+This season, Joy explores the possibility of new love -- and quickly finds herself in the middle of drama and scandal.